SephyrothC/ITC_Project/README.md

 The application has a single route (`/`) that handles both GET and POST requests.
 If the request method is POST, the route function gets the movie names from the form data, finds the recommended movies, and displays them on the page.
 If the request method is not POST, the route function simply displays the home page without any movies.

-## User Interface <a name="user-interface"></a>

-The user interface is a simple web page with a form where the user can enter movie names.
-When the form is submitted, the page displays the recommended movies along with their ratings, tags, and a link to view the movie.
-If the user doesn't enter any movie names, an error message is displayed on the page.

 ## Future Work <a name="future-work"></a>